 In addition to the fellowships, it is possible to apply for a relatively small research grant, since the PhD project can be carried out in connection with a larger research project directly connected to the individual PhD project.
 It is also possible to apply for a relatively small amount of compensation for participating upper-secondary schools (or other institutions) that incur significant extra expenses as a result of the research project.

 The application must be submitted online via https://phdraadetforuddannelsesforskning.grant.nu/profile/ and consists of the application itself plus a number of attachments that must be uploaded.
 The appendix template and application guide can be downloaded here.

 The deadline for applications is Tuesday 23 May 2023 at 12.00.

 Applicants will receive an email as confirmation of receipt immediately after their application is received.

 The PhD Council is responsible for administering the grants.
 The council’s secretariat function is located at Aarhus University.
-The PhD Council will hold information meetings for all interested parties in 2022: in Copenhagen on 2 March (13.00-15.00) and in Aarhus on 3 March (13.00-15.00).
+The PhD Council will hold information meetings for all interested parties in 2023: in Aarhus on 7 February 13-15 and in Copenhagen on 8 February 13-15.
+The meetings will be in Danish only.
 More information about these meetings is available here.